Congress urged to provide incentives for antibiotic development

 Though they noted that primaquine is easy to administer and inexpensive, relying on a single drug to cut mosquito infectivity is risky.
 They said the study suggests that methylene blue offers a possible alternative, but more trials are needed to better define dosing and confirm possible benefits in those with artemisinin-resistant malaria.

-Feb 6 Lancet Infect Dis abstract
+Feb 6 Lancet Infect Dis full text

 Feb 6 Lancet Infect Dis commentary

 Rise of scarlet fever cases in UK prompts warning

 Public Health England (PHE) said today that scarlet fever is rising across the United Kingdom and warned parents to be on the lookout for the telltale sandpaper rash that accompanies the seasonal bacterial infection.

 Since September of 2017, officials have reported 6,225 scarlet fever cases, almost double the 3,764 cases reported during the same period last season.
 There were 719 cases reported in the last week of January alone, PHE said.

 Nick Phin, MBChB, deputy director at PHE, said that greater reporting and awareness may have led to the spike in cases, but he stressed that early treatment with antibiotics is the best way to prevent complications from infection.
 Children are to be kept home until after 24 hours of treatment with an antibiotic, the PHE said.

 Scarlet fever is caused by Group A Streptococcus.
 It's common in children under 10 and usually presents as a mild illness with fever, sore throat, and a rash on the chest.
 If left untreated, it can cause pneumonia and more serious complications.

 Ebola disease tied to sudden death, hemorrhage, diarrhea, fever